 - Don’t add salt to the cheese mixture.
 Feta cheese and gruyere are already salty even if they are mild versions.
 Do a taste test if unsure and add salt sparingly.

-- Some cooks add a cup of soda water to the pie before baking instead of milk.
+- Some cooks skip the milk and pour a cup of soda water over the pie before baking.
 The result is nice crispy phyllo and fluffy texture.

 Please avoid using shelf-stable “cheese.”
-Anything that can be stored at room temperature for months on end must have a concerning amount of additives, and it is not really cheese.
+Anything that can be stored at room temperature for months on end in a plastic container has a concerning amount of additives, and most importantly it is not really cheese.

 Yes, you can.
-Store it in a freezer-friendly container and freeze for up to 2 months.
-Let the cheese pie reach room temperature, then warm it up in a 350 F oven for 15 minutes or so.
+Store it in a freezer-friendly container and freeze for up to two months.
+Let the cheese pie reach room temperature, then warm it up in a 180ยฐC / 350ยฐF oven for 15 minutes or so.

 Cooked this?
 Rate this recipe!
 You can also leave a comment below.
 I love hearing from you!